paseaf/kafka-benchmarking/benchmark-design.md

 - We want to benchmark the consistency behavior of Kafka in the cloud (GCP).
 - We need a realistic production-ready setup for the results to be meaningful.
 - We have limited resources to deploy the system:
-  - one person beginner knowledge in Kafka and GCP
+  - one person with beginner knowledge in Kafka and GCP
   - 50 GCP credits
   - <= 30 hours working time